attack68/rateslib/docs/source/c_curves.rst

 Get Item
 --------

-Curves have a get item method so that valid DFs or values can easily be extracted under the curve's specified interpolation scheme.
+``Curves`` have a get item method so that DFs from a :class:`~rateslib.curves.Curve` or values from a :class:`~rateslib.curves.LineCurve` can easily be extracted under the curve's specified interpolation scheme.

 .. note::

+   :class:`~rateslib.curves.Curve` DFs (and
-   `Curve` DFs (and `LineCurve` values), before the curve's initial node date return **zero**, in order to value historical cashflows at zero.
+   :class:`~rateslib.curves.LineCurve` values), before the curve's initial node date return
+   **zero**, in order to value historical cashflows at zero.

 .. warning::

+   :class:`~rateslib.curves.Curve` DFs, and
-   `Curve` DFs, and `LineCurve` values, after the curve's final node date will return a value that is an **extrapolation**.
+   :class:`~rateslib.curves.LineCurve` values, after the curve's final node date will return a value that is an **extrapolation**.
    This may not be a sensible or well constrained value depending upon the interpolation.